Development and Entitlement Process

 The only application requirement is a basic Site Plan, the Preliminary Review application form, and the filing fee, which are submitted to the Planning Division.
 The more details that are provided on the preliminary site plan will result in more thorough and precise comments from staff when they review your project.
 Staff will outline the development process, and if applicable, the types of plans and technical studies that may be necessary.

-This would also be a good opportunity to review the City’s Architectural Guidelines, if applicable to the project, and consult with staff about site design or architectural design at an early stage.
+This would also be a good opportunity to review the City’s Architectural Design Guidelines or Historic Architectural Design Guidelines (if applicable to the project) and consult with staff about site design or architectural design at an early stage.

 Preliminary Review Application Form (click here)